nobooli/POLton/docs/src/trivia-streams.md

 Monster Hunter World:

 [She repeatedly challenged Maimoto Keisuke to an arm wrestling match until the latter broke his nail during their Monster Hunter World collab stream with Onomachi Haruka.](https://youtu.be/jU_31qzuVjU?t=960) (note: I was trying to incorporate the "breaking parts" mechanic from the original JP text in this sentence, but the reference gets lost in translation.
-This probably needs and edit.)
+This probably needs an edit.)

 Super Mario Maker 2: